 Sounds exhilarating and terrifying all at the same time, right?!

-On that note, here is the first level of skills for a production DBA.
-Look it over, ponder it and see what you think about the list.
+On that note, here is a list of DBA skills you’ll need at the beginning.
+Look it over.
+Ponder it and see what you think about the list.
 Keep in mind, this is level 1, the entry level Production DBA skillset.
-I’m trying to answer the question, “What does a beginner Production SQL Server Database Administrator do from day to day, and what are the necessary DBA skills they should have?
+I’m trying to answer the questions, “What does a beginner Production SQL Server Database Administrator do from day to day, and what are the necessary DBA skills they should have?

 - Production DBA – 0-2 years of experience